 Candidates must bring their logbook with them to the examination session.
-This is a folder in which candidates record the information about the preparation they have undertaken.
-They must bring their logbook into the Spoken TIE examination and may also bring it into the Written TIE examination.
+This is a folder in which Candidates record the information about the preparation they have undertaken.
+They should bring their logbook into the Spoken TIE examination.

 The logbook may be hand-written or typed.
-The logbook is NOT assessed or awarded a grade; however the logbook must be presented to the Examiner in order for the candidate to fulfil the examination requirements.
+The logbook is NOT assessed or awarded a grade; however the logbook must be presented to the Interlocutor in order for the Candidate to fulfil the examination requirements.